ansys/pyansys-geometry/doc/source/getting_started/installation.rst

 GitHub
 ------

-You can install the latest release from the `PyGeometry`_ repository on GitHub:
+You can install the latest release from the `PyGeometry`_ repository on GitHub with these commands:

 .. code:: bash